|

 FINANCIAL STATEMENTS

-accordance with the Indian Accounting Standards (Ind-AS) as prescribed under Section 133
+the Indian Accounting Standards (Ind-AS) as prescribed under Section 133 of the Companies

-of the Companies Act, 2013 read with Rule 3 of the Companies (Indian Accounting Standards)
+Act, 2013 read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and

 CREDIT RATING

-Group Company) has reviewed and assigned/affirmed the following ratings to Company's
+reviewed and assigned/affirmed the following ratings to Company's working capital limit,

-Fund / Non-Fund based working capital limit (INR 21000 Millions)
+Fund/Non-Fund based working capital limit (INR 20150 Millions) - IND

 MANAGEMENT DISCUSSION AND ANALYSIS